Feature #8956

 The latter is useful if you want to put some complicated expression as default value.
 Usefulness of the former would depend on whether default value would be allowed for block variables.

-Updated by adamdunson (Addie Drake) about 11 years ago
+Updated by adamdunson (Addie Drake) over 12 years ago

 Hi sawa,